houseofcat/turbocookedrabbit/README.md

 This is a very tight publish loop.
 This will blast thousands of messages per hour.

-On server shutdown: `rabbitmq-service.bat stop`
+Simulating a server shutdown: `bin\rabbitmq-service.bat stop`

-The entire thing will pause in place.
-It will hault in GetChannel() as I preemptively determine the Channel's parent Connection is already closed.
-We then go into an infinite loop waiting here, to regenerate the Channel (or even the Connection underneath).
+The entire thing loop will pause at **GetChannel()**.
+It will hault in **GetChannel()** as I preemptively determine the Channel's parent Connection is already closed.
+We then go into an infinite (but throttled) loop here.
+The loop consists of regenerating the Channel/ChannelHost (or even the Connection underneath).

 What dictates the iteration time of these loops until success is the following:

 ```javascript
 "ChannelPoolConfig": {